artsy/artsy.github.io/_posts/2020-08-11-pull-requests-require-context.md

 ## Show Your Work

-If your PR contains work that is beyond trivial, "showing your work" can help reviewers understand what they're reviewing.
+If your PR contains work that is beyond trivial, show your reviewers how you thought about the problem.
+Demonstrate the effects of the changes.
+Give them confidence that you've worked through this problem thoroughly, and you've brought receipts.

 ### Make small, self-contained commits